philippotto-hauber/sparse-nowcasting/README.md

       - /level rec/.. result files
     * /tables (linked): formatted evaluation tables that are linked to tables folders in /GER and /US
     * /latex_tables: tables in /GER and /US but in .tex format
+  * /documentation (this folder contains files that arent used locally but stored for documentation purposes)
+    * /PH_GER: mat files with predictive densities for German GDP
+    * /PH_US: mat files with predictive densities for US GDP
+    * /results eval mat files: evaluation mat files for different model specs (surveys in levels vs diffs; first, second release; Np = {1, 3}